m90khan/m90khan/README.md

 - 👨‍💻 All of my projects are available at [https://uxdkhan.cf/](https://uxdkhan.cf/)

-- 💬 Ask me about **react,redux framer-motion, mongoDB, graphQL, javaScript**
+- 💬 Ask me about **React, Redux, mongoDB, Rest/graphQL API, javaScript, Nodejs, UX/UI**

 - 📫 How to reach me **uxdkhan@gmail.com**